Chapter 5 Nicholas Faints

 "Perfect."
 Nicholas gazed at her tenderly, then shot the nearby servant a cold glance.

-The woman immediately nodded with understanding.
-"Yes, sir.
-I'll prepare Ms. Windsor's favorites right away."
+The woman nodded in instant understanding.
+“Yes, sir.
+I’ll prepare Ms. Windsor’s favorites right away.”

-Ever since learning Diana would be staying, the entire staff had been on high alert, stocking all her preferred ingredients to ensure any request could be fulfilled within thirty minutes.
+Ever since learning Diana would be staying, the entire household had remained on high alert, stocking every preferred ingredient so any request could be fulfilled within thirty minutes.

-Nicholas's demands left no room for failure, but his bonuses for success were equally generous.
+Nicholas’s standards allowed no failure, but his bonuses for success were equally generous.

-Today, with Diana being unusually cooperative, everyone was eager to please her and earn some extra money.
+Today, with Diana being unusually cooperative, the staff were especially eager to please—and earn a little extra.

 Diana reached her bedroom door just as Nicholas caught up.
-He suddenly pressed his hand against the door handle with a loud thunk.
+He suddenly pressed his palm against the handle with a solid thud.

 "What's wrong?"
 Diana looked at him with concern.